 Customer Centric – this means every touch point or customer interaction with us.
-In a customer centric approach, the customer is at the center of the design of our process.
+In a customer-centric approach, the customer is at the centre of the design of our process.
 This approach requires empathy for the customer when designing our interactions with our service.
 When we understand the mindset of the customer we can really deliver exceptional customer interactions with our brand.

 Understanding of Value – my view of marketing is all about creating customer value.
 It is about creating relationships.
 It is about understanding what they value, their values, their problems, their practices so that we can deliver a truly valuable service experience.

 Purpose Lead – purpose lead organisations have a higher agenda than just creating profits.
 They have a contribution to make because of their skills, abilities and insights.
 Dan Pink calls this “transcendent purpose” makes coming to work better and attracts talent and makes the organization connected to something bigger than just day to day work as usual.
-Also it makes the company more admirable by it’s customers and is likely to be more productive and profitable.
-Whether it is a connection to sustainability, a charity, a delightful experience, all transcendent purpose driven companies wish to be a contribution to creating a better world.
-Finding this purpose is part our our approach.
+Also, it makes the company more admirable by its customers and is likely to be more productive and profitable.
+Whether it is a connection to sustainability, a charity, a delightful experience, all transcendent purpose-driven companies to wish to be a contribution to creating a better world.
+Finding this purpose is part our approach.

-Marketing Role – I am often told that there isn’t many marketers that approach marketing in a truly customer centric way.
+Marketing Role – I am often told that there aren’t many marketers that approach marketing in a truly customer-centric way.
 I believe that is because it is hard to keep a customer lens.
 It is tempting to switch back into what’s in it for us.
-However great strategic insight and empathy I believe is needed to create a compelling value exchange in service based business, and to do this really well, a marketer needs to be part psychologist, part technologist, part strategist to name a few.
-We need to have an outside in approach first, not an inside out.
-This user centered design approach, is central to service design as an approach.
+However great strategic insight and empathy I believe is needed to create a compelling value exchange in service-based business, and to do this really well, a marketer needs to be part psychologist, part technologist, part strategist to name a few.
+We need to have outside in approach first, not an inside out.
+This user centred design approach is central to service design as an approach.
 To date very few, if any marketers have adopted this approach.

-Graphic Design – Interpreting the culture and value of a company is a symbolic in a way; typography, colour, form and composition.
-Design can create desirability because images can create as a strong emotional dimension as well as serving a functional benefit.
-To create strong desirability the designer also must have a customer centric approach.
+Graphic Design – Interpreting the culture and value of a company is a symbol in a way; typography, colour, form and composition.
+Design can create desirability because images can create a strong emotional dimension as well as serving a functional benefit.
+To create strong desirability the designer also must have a customer-centric approach.
 There has to be strong alignment in your offering, positioning and customer value.
-The way something looks, smells and feels can really be designed.
+The way something looks smells and feels can really be designed.
 It has such an important role to play in humanising your services.

 Outside In is a great book that explains an awesome approach to starting your customer experience.
 We have taken this best practice and build a Customer Strategy Plan based on these six disciplines.